shivenshukla/budget-manager/README.md

 ## Phase 4: Task 2

 I chose to test and design a robust class in my model package.
-Entry and its subclasses, Expense and Income, are robust.
+Entry, Expense, and Income, are robust.
-Specifically, the constructor will throw an exception if it is called with a negative value for the amount or an empty string for the description.
-Entry.setDate and Entry.setAmount will also throw exceptions.
+The constructor for each class throws an EmptyStringException if the description parameter is an empty string or consists of whitespace only.
+Also, the constructor throws a NegativeInputException if the amount parameter is negative.
+Entry.setDescription and Entry.setAmount also throw these exceptions respectively.

 ## Phase 4: Task 3

+If I had more time to work on this project, I would...

 - Remove Report fields from BudgetRocketUI and BudgetRocketGUI to reduce coupling
-- Reduce duplication and increase cohesion in BudgetRocketGUI
+- Create a type hierarchy for the ui package to reduce duplication and increase cohesion in BudgetRocketGUI
-  - Create separate classes for each of the JPanels
+  - Each distinct JPanel in the GUI would become a class
     - BudgetPanel
     - (abstract) ReportPanel
       - subclasses: expenseReportPanel, incomeReportPanel